 The SAT is an entrance exam used by most colleges and universities.
 It is typically taken by juniors in the spring and seniors in the fall.
-It is given at NASD in October, November, December, March, May, and June.
+It is given at North Allegheny Senior High School in October, November, December, March, May, and June.
 Students who choose to take the exam must register to do so and assume the related costs.
 Registration materials are available at www.collegeboard.com.

-The SAT includes four parts: Reading, Writing and Language, Mathematics, and the optional SAT Essay.
+The SAT includes four parts: Reading, Writing and Language, and Mathematics.
 The exam is scored on a scale from 400-1600.